kevinmukuna/linux_configuration/README.md

 # linux_pyenv
 This repository is used to simplify pyenv virtualenv creation for people uisng it daily or using multiple versions more frequently.

+The script is simple but very handy and powerful.

 Please do not distribute without accrediting the owner.
 Thanks.

 ______________